andrewgr/current_domain/README.md

 ## Usage

-Once this gem is included into Gemfile of a Rails app, `current_user` helper method is available in all controllers and views of the applications.
+Once this gem is included into Gemfile of a Rails app, `current_domain` helper method is available in all controllers and views of the applications.
 If an app has models or other classes that represent each app domain then add similar code to `ApplicationController` to return custom objects instead of host names:

     def find_domain(host)
       Domain.find_by_host(host)